erisprotocol/contracts-terra/contracts/amp-governance/voting_escrow/README.md

 ### `total_voting_power`

-Returns the total supply of vxASTRO at the current block.
+Returns the total supply of vAMP at the current block.

 ```json
 {